Anthony Joshua vs Jermaine Franklin prize money: How much will fighters earn?

 Now “AJ” returns to London and the O2 Arena to box American Franklin, who last fought in November, when he lost a narrow decision to Dillian Whyte.

-According to Sports Lens, 29-year-old Franklin is set to receive approximately £800,000 for Saturday’s main event against Joshua.
+According to Sports Lens, 29-year-old Franklin is set to receive approximately £800,000 for tonight’s main event against Joshua.
 However, it is reported that the figure could rise to above £1million when factoring in sponsorship deals and a potential Franklin victory.

 Meanwhile, Joshua is said to be on course to earn roughly £10m for the fight.
-Last time out, Joshua reportedly made approximately £33m, but Saturday’s bout with Franklin is admittedly not on the scale of Joshua vs Usyk 2.
-In any case, the Briton remains one of the biggest attractions in boxing, and with his base pay and sponsorships combined, Joshua is set for another major payday this weekend.
+Last time out, Joshua reportedly made approximately £33m, but this evening’s bout with Franklin is admittedly not on the scale of Joshua vs Usyk 2.
+In any case, the Briton remains one of the biggest attractions in boxing, and with his base pay and sponsorships combined, Joshua is set for another major payday tonight.

-Speaking at the first press conference for Saturday’s main event, Joshua said last month that his motivation was “money, money, money”.
+Speaking at the first press conference for tonight’s main event, Joshua said last month that his motivation was “money, money, money”.

 “I like making money, straight up,” Joshua said.
 “I’ve been broke, my family’s been broke, I know what this s*** means.
 I always built businesses outside of boxing, out of fear of going back to square one, but when I’m said and done, no one will care about me anymore, so I’ll make the most of it while I’m here.”